Caregiver stress: Caregiver burnout

-Bodies such as the United States government's Centers for Disease Control and Prevention, the American Diabetes Association, and Diabetes Singapore identify and promote the phenomenon of "diabetes burnout".
+Bodies such as the U.S. government's Centers for Disease Control and Prevention, the American Diabetes Association, and Diabetes Singapore identify and promote the phenomenon of "diabetes burnout".
 This relates to the self-care of people with diabetes, particularly those with type-2 diabetes.
 "Diabetes burnout speaks to the physical and emotional exhaustion that people with diabetes experience when they have to deal with caring for themselves on a day-to-day basis.
 When you have to do so many things to stay in control then it does take a toll on your emotions...
 Once they get frustrated, some of them give up and stop (maintaining) a healthy diet, taking their medications regularly, going for exercises and this will result in poor diabetes control."

 Causes

-Caregiver syndrome is caused by the overwhelming duty of caring for a disabled or chronically ill person.
-Caregiver stress is caused by an increased stress hormone level for an extended period of time.
+Caregiver syndrome is caused by the overwhelming duty of caring for a disabled or chronically ill person leading to increased stress hormone levels for an extended period.
 Caregivers also suffer the grief of a declining loved one, as causing a depressive exhaustive state, deteriorating emotional and mental health.
 "Double-duty caregivers" are those already working in the healthcare field who feel obligated to also care for their loved ones at home.
 This over-exhaustion and constant caregiving role can cause an increase in physical and mental health deterioration.
 It is actually being thought that a part of the stress of being a caregiver is from how they feel about the job.
 In other words, if a caregiver does not like or want to be a caregiver, they will inflict more stress on themselves by accepting the role.
 Support from the religious community is directly and negatively associated with anger.